opcow/modular-apple-watch-dock/README.md

 I have printed all of the parts at 0.28 mm layer height and everything looked and printed fine.
 I print the charger mount thread side up, the base with its top side down (I have printed it with the feet side down using supports and that worked fine as well).

 You want good layer adhesion for the claw.
 I raised my usual print temperature a bit which made the claw less prone to breakage, but you want good cooling as well so the parts don’t fuse together too much.
-Some early iterations of the part were prone to breakage, but I had no issues with the later ones, and I’ve printed quite a few.
+Some early iterations of the part were prone to breakage, but I've had no issues with the later ones, and I’ve printed quite a few.
 The claw is small and prints fast, in case you need to do a little trial and error or if you break it.
 I like to losen up the joints a bit before intalling the jointed claw, which I do by pressing inward near the joint.
 If you press in at the end of the finger then you are more likely to break break it.

 ---